-MISSSEY, Inc. (Motivating, Inspiring, Supporting & Serving Sexually Exploited Youth) is a community-based organization founded in 2007 to respond to the epidemic of sexual exploitation in Alameda County, CA. Our mission is to provide services to commercially sexually exploited youth, and to work for systemic change with the youth we serve.
-Our service model is focused on healing through trauma-informed, survivor-centered and youth focused approaches.
+MISSSEY, Inc. (Motivating, Inspiring, Supporting & Serving Sexually Exploited Youth) is a community-based organization founded in 2007 to respond to the epidemic of sexual exploitation in Alameda County, CA. Our mission is to provide services to commercially sexually exploited youth and to work for systemic change with the youth we serve.
+Our service model is focused on healing through trauma-informed, survivor-centered, and youth-focused approaches.
 We recognize the crucial voices of survivors in facilitating healing in victims of sexual violence and commercial sexual exploitation and the value of young people empowering other young people.
-Our work with youth is a partnership, helping them transition from victim to survivor to leader, encouraging their long-term stability and success in whatever path they choose.
+Our work with youth is a partnership, helping them transition from victim to survivor to the leader, encouraging their long-term stability and success in whatever path they choose.
 MISSSEY believes that with the right opportunities and supports, youth can overcome the circumstances of their exploitation and thrive.

 In close partnership with MISSSEY’s Executive Director and senior management team, our Deputy Director will lead MISSSEY in building out the strategy, infrastructure, and systems to accommodate recent and anticipated expansion.
 This includes providing the guidance and resources needed for us to achieve impact at the highest level internally and externally; creating opportunities to continue contributing innovative solutions to the movement to end sexual violence and the commercial sexual exploitation (CSE) of young people; identifying and implementing best practices related to compliance, meeting deliverables and accountability, creating the climate and structure needed to ensure communication, integration, and alignment across teams, and initiatives; and ensuring that more robust program development and implementation systems and practices are in place to support us as we move forward.